 In addition to tuition, students are required to pay a fee for each dance class taken at The Catholic University of America.
 Contact the Departments of Music for applicable fees.

-If it becomes necessary for a voice major to take more than one set of voice lessons in a given semester, all lessons must be taken with the same instructor.
-Students are not permitted to study for credit with two different voice instructors in any given semester, with the exception of "open studio" lessons.
+If it becomes necessary for a vocal performance major to take more than one set of vocal performance lessons in a given semester, all lessons must be taken with the same instructor.
+Students are not permitted to study for credit with two different vocal performance instructors in any given semester, with the exception of "open studio" lessons.

 MUS 337, 420, 420A, 472A, and 472B are offered on a rotational basis, and students may take these courses out of the sequence listed, if necessary.